zac-garby/booleang/README.md

 a = 0
 ```

-Any other outputted variables would be displayed below.
+Any other outputted registers would be displayed below.

 After outputting it, a 1Hz clock is started.
 Every second, `a` is flipped, so `0` will turn into `1` and vice versa.
 The cool thing about booleang is that the output changes, so instead of saying `a = 0`, it will change to say: